DjvuNet/DjvuNet/README.md

 *DjvuNet library is not ready for production use*.
 There are several bugs which need to be fixed and missing features which need to be implemented first before library could be treated as production ready or fully functional.
 Furthermore, there are some bugs in image decoder that leave some of images skewed making them useless.

+Library supports full .NET Framework 4.6.1 or newer on Windows and .NET Core 2.0.0 or newer on Windows, Linux, macOS.

 Project undergoes several architectural and implementations changes, which are done in "dev" branch.